Paramedicine education programs must meet the standards and teach to the requirements set by the College.

 To be considered continuing education, program and course providers must be approved by the College.

-There are four types of applications you can fill out to become registered or change your registration status.
+There are three types of applications you can fill out to become registered or change your registration status.

 Practitioners must fulfill the registration requirements to hold an active practice permit.